adadaptedinc/adadapted-react-native-sdk/README.md

 ### onAddToListTriggered()

-This method is available for you to define when the SDK is initialized.
-When this callback triggers an `items` list will be available containing each item the user selected to add to their list.
+This callback method is triggered when a user clicks an `add to list` ad zone.
+This method receives an `items` list that contains each item the user selected to add to their list.

-If there are any other actions you need to take place when the user adds an ad item to their list, you can do so at this time.
+If there are any other actions you need to perform when the user adds an ad item to their list, you can do so at this time.

 ```javascript
 aaSdk.initialize({